kahle23/kunlun/README.md

 LockUtils.registerLock("Lock-Name", ReentrantLock.class);
 // No2. try get lock, if don't get, will block LockUtils.lock("Lock-Name");
-// No2. try get lock, if don't get, will return false boolean tryLock = LockUtils.tryLock("Lock-Name", 500, TimeUnit.MILLISECONDS);
+// Or No2. try get lock, if don't get, will return false boolean tryLock = LockUtils.tryLock("Lock-Name", 500, TimeUnit.MILLISECONDS);
 ```